Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: The Wojs-Yi-Quinn series

 \subsection{Sphere study}

+In this geometry, electrons are constrained to move at the surface of a sphere of radius $R=\ell\sqrt{S}$ with $S=N_\phi/2$ and the LLL basis states are given by~: \be \Phi_M^{(S)}= \sqrt{\frac{2S+1}{4\pi}\binom{2S}{S+M}} u^{S+M}\,v^{S-M}, \quad M=-S,\dots,+S. \ee where $M$ is a half-integer and we have introduced the elementary spinors~: \be u=\cos(\theta/2)\, {\mathrm{e}}^{i\gamma/2},\quad v=\sin(\theta/2)\, {\mathrm{e}}^{-i\gamma/2}, \ee where $\theta,\gamma$ are spherical coordinates.
+The basis states form a multiplet of angular momentum $L_{orb}=S$.
+In this geometry the Laughlin wavefunction can be written as~: \be \Psi^{(p)}_{L} =\prod_{i<j}(u_i v_i - u_j v_i)^p . \ee The wavefunction Eq.~(\ref{LJsph}) is a singlet of zero total orbital angular momentum since it involves only combinations of factors $u_iv_j-u_jv_i$ which are themselves singlets.
+We use the spherical geometry in some of our exact diagonalization studies.
+Hence the eigenstates can be classified by their total angular momentum.
 On the sphere geometry incompressible FQHE states have distinct characteristic features.
 Notably the ground state is a singlet of total orbital angular momentum and there is a gap above this ground state which is large with respect to the finite-size spacing typical of higher-lying levels.
 This is at least the case for the standard Laughlin state at $\nu=1/3$ in the LLL and many other FQHE states.
-In the case of the $\nu=1/3$ state if we add one flux quantum then the ground state becomes an isolated multiplet with $L=N_e/2$ which is the quasihole.
+In the case of the $\nu=1/3$ state if we add one flux quantum then the ground state becomes an isolated multiplet with $L_{orb}=N_e/2$ which is the quasihole.
 Similarly the quasielectron state involves removal of one flux quantum with respect to the fiducial state following $N_\phi=3(N_e-1)$.
 Wojs, Yi and Quinn~\cite{Wojs2004} have shown by exact diagonalizations up to 12 electrons for the $\mathcal{H}_3$ model i.e. with only nonzero pseudopotential $V_3$ that there is also a series of states with essentially the same spectral signatures as the $\nu=1/3$ FQHE state but with a distinct relation between flux and number of electrons given by $N_\phi=3N_e-7$.
-Even if there is no clear collective mode resembling the magnetoroton, the ground state is well separated from higher lying continuum for all accessible sizes.
+Even if there is no clear collective mode resembling the magnetoroton, the ground state is well separated from higher-lying continuum for all accessible sizes.
 Taken at face value these results imply the existence of a FQHE state at $\nu=1/3$ which is topologically distinct from the Laughlin fluid.
-However one has to check the convergence to the thermodynamic limit. here we have studied the gap of this system as a function of the number of electrons.
+However one has to check the convergence to the thermodynamic limit.
+Here we have studied the gap of this system as a function of the number of electrons.
 The first gap one can define is the lowest excitation energy at $N_\phi=3N_e-7$ irrespective of its quantum number.
 In the standard Laughlin case it is the gap to the minimum of the magnetoroton branch.
-This neutral gap is displayed in the lower part Fig.(\ref{GSP}).
-One can also define a gap to the creation of a quasielectron-quasihole pair by~: \be \Delta_{N}=E_0(N_\phi+1)+E_0(N_\phi-1)-2E_0(N_\phi), \ee where $E_0(N_\phi)$ is the ground state of the system with $N$ electrons at flux $N_\phi$.
-This gap when nonzero in the thermodynamic limit signals a cusp in the energy as a function of density.
-It is given by the upper curve in Fig.(\ref{GSP}).
+This neutral gap is displayed in the lower part Fig.~(\ref{GSP}).
+One can also define a gap by~: \be \Delta_{N}=E_0(N_\phi+1)+E_0(N_\phi-1)-2E_0(N_\phi), \ee where $E_0(N_\phi)$ is the ground state of the system with $N_e$ electrons at flux $N_\phi$.
+This gap, when nonzero in the thermodynamic limit, signals a cusp in the energy as a function of density.
+It is given by the upper curve in Fig.~(\ref{GSP}).
+Assuming creation of quasihole/quasielectron by addition/removal of one flux quantum, this quantity is the gap for creating one quasielectron-quasihole pair.